 Free VPNs sound good at first, but you don’t have to scratch far below the surface to see why they’re a bad idea.
 It’s quite common for free VPNs to sell your usage data to cover their costs — which defeats most of the purpose of a VPN!
 Free VPNs are often too slow for streaming, gaming, or torrenting.
 Also, they may limit your data, which could mean being disconnected mid-movie or download.

-By contrast, PIA is a fast, unlimited, and secure VPN, with a watertight No Logs policy that guarantees your privacy.
+By contrast, PIA is a fast, unlimited, and secure VPN, with a watertight No Logs policy that guarantees we'll never collect your browsing data.

 It depends on what you plan to use Linux for.
 Some distros are tailored toward specific security tasks, while others are built for more casual users.
 Generally speaking, all Linux distros are considered more secure than mainstream operating systems, but none of them have a VPN built in.
-That means you’ll still need a VPN if you want to hide your IP address and encrypt your internet data.
+That means you’ll still need a VPN if you want to hide your IP address and secure your data with VPN encryption.

 PIA works with the most popular Linux operating systems, including Ubuntu 18.04+ (LTS), Debian, Arch, Mint 19+, Fedora, and more.
 It’s also compatible with x86_64, ARM64, and ARMHF systems.
 We’re always working toward adding more Linux distros to the list.